 Typically when refugees arrive in the U.S., they are given a short-term health insurance plan called Refugee Medical Assistance (RMA) which is available for up to eight months.
 Then, depending on income, a refugee may qualify for Medicaid or the Health Insurance Marketplace.Universities can expand their options by providing standard university health coverage for the duration of a student’s studies.
 This would come at an estimated $3,500 cost per student but could save university personnel time assisting a student to navigate government benefits.

-A likely extension of the Welcome Corps will allow higher education institutions to sponsor refugee students.
+A likely extension of the Welcome Corps will allow colleges and universities to sponsor refugee students.
 Universities should step forward with confidence, knowing they are some of the most-equipped private sponsors.
 Building bridges between people through education is essential to preserving human dignity and nurturing peace both on a global stage and in our backyard.
 The world needs well-educated, trustworthy, and compassionate dreamers who are empowered and equipped to become our leaders.
 American universities can be that bridge.